Is Achva Rogalach Chocolate Flavored Pastry healthy? Ingredients and Blume score

 The score is driven by the amount of processing.
 The label includes vegetable oil, glucose syrup, colorings, emulsifiers, flavors, preservatives, and modified starch, which puts it far from a simple pastry.

-Does a very low score mean it is unsafe?
+Does a Very low score mean it is unsafe?

 No. The score is about ingredient quality and processing, not immediate safety.
 It means the product is more processed and less favorable as a regular choice.